List of A Song of Ice and Fire characters: Willas Tyrell

 Lord Willas Tyrell is the heir of Highgarden and the eldest child of Mace Tyrell and Alerie Hightower.
 He is crippled with a bad leg following an accident in a tourney he entered into as a young man.
 His competitor was Oberyn Martell, the Red Viper of Dorne.
 In the book series, he is described as intelligent, studious, educated, and kind, and is renowned for breeding the finest hawks, hounds, and horses in the Seven Kingdoms.

 He is briefly betrothed to Sansa Stark, until she is forced to marry Tyrion Lannister.
 Prior to this, Arianne Martell attempted to travel to Highgarden to marry Willas, but was stopped by Oberyn.

 Garlan Tyrell

 Ser Garlan Tyrell is the secondborn son of Mace Tyrell and Alerie Hightower.
 He is married to Leonette Fossoway, and is a knight.

+Garlan is often referred to as Garlan the Gallant, a name given to him by his older brother, Willas, in Garlan's youth.
+Garlan was overweight as a child and Willas wanted to give him a noble moniker before he earned a less-flattering one.

+Garlan is a skilled swordsman.
+When training, he does so against 2-3 men at once, feeling it prepares him better for battle.
+His younger brother, Loras, a Knight of the Kingsguard, has said that Garlan is the superior fighter with a sword.

+Garlan disdains glory and values humility, traits that make him little-known as a warrior.
+Only his direct family seems to know of his skill.

-Garlan is often referred to as Garlan the Gallant, a name given to him by his older brother, Willas.
-During the Battle of Blackwater Bay in A Clash of Kings, he was mistaken for Renly Baratheon, and was referred to as Renly's ghost.
-In A Storm of Swords, he speaks highly of Tyrion Lannister and attempts to assuage Sansa's concerns in her marrying him, after the betrothal to his older brother Willas is intervened.
-In A Feast for Crows, Cersei informs Garlan's younger sister, Margaery that Garlan cannot represent her in a possible trial by combat (as a result of her arrest on allegations of infidelity) because he is not a member of the Kingsguard.
+During the Battle of Blackwater Bay in A Clash of Kings, he wore the dead Renly Baratheon's armor into battle to frighten the soldiers of Stannis Baratheon.
+The ruse was successful and it was reported that 'Renly's ghost' fought in the battle.

+In A Storm of Swords, he speaks highly of Tyrion Lannister and attempts to assuage Sansa's concerns in her marrying him, after her betrothal to Garlan's older brother Willas is prevented.

+In A Feast for Crows, Margaery, Garlan's younger sister, is arrested on charges of infidelity to the king.
+She requests that he represent her in a trial by combat -- a notable request considering that her other brother Loras is a Knight of the Kingsguard.
+Cersei informs her that Garlan cannot represent her because Margaery is the Queen and he is not a member of the Kingsguard.